Abstract for the 2018 HEI Annual Conference

 Impact of Exposure to Air Pollution on Asthma: a Multi-Exposure Assessment

 Asthma is the most common chronic disease in children.
-There is growing experimental and epidemiological evidence that exposure to ambient air pollution from combustion such as motor vehicle emissions not only exacerbates existing asthma, but also contributes to the development of asthma.
-Asthma has a complex multifactorial etiology, which is still not fully understood, as multiple factors starting from fetal life, may interact.
-Some of these factors may be correlated, share sources and biological pathways resulting in joint effects that are greater than additive.
-Thus, the potential for confounding and multiple modifications of the ambient air pollution exposure effects on asthma is very high.
-The role of early-life exposure to ambient air pollution on the asthma pandemic remains poorly understood due to the lack of large, comprehensive, longitudinal birth cohort studies with sufficient long follow-up and assessment of multiple exposures to air pollution including outdoor and indoor sources.
+There is evidence that exposure to ambient air pollution from motor vehicle emissions not only exacerbates existing asthma, but also contributes to the development of asthma.
+Asthma has a multifactorial etiology, which is still not well understood, as multiple factors starting from fetal life may be involved.
+Some of these factors may be correlated, share sources and pathways resulting in joint effects that are greater than additive.
+Thus, the potential for confounding and effect modification of the ambient air pollution exposure effects on asthma is very high.
+The role of early-life exposure to ambient air pollution on the asthma pandemic remains poorly understood due to the lack of large birth cohort studies with sufficient long follow-up and assessment of multiple exposures.

-The aim of the proposed research is to test the hypothesis that early-life exposure to air pollution from multiple outdoor and indoor sources have individual and joint effects on risk of development of asthma in children and adolescents.
-Furthermore, I seek to determine the mechanistic basis for these effects by studying changes in lung function, inflammation, immunological markers and airway DNA methylation.
+Our aim is to test the hypothesis that early-life exposure to air pollution from multiple sources have individual and joint effects on risk of development of asthma in children and adolescents.
+Furthermore, we seek to determine the mechanistic basis for these effects by studying changes in lung function, inflammation, immunological markers and airway DNA methylation.